VoxaAI/voxa/docs/dialogflow-platforms.rst

   });

 - Postbacks buttons (Suggestion chips)
 You need to include in your controller the following field: ``facebookSuggestionChips``, which could be a simple string that the Voxa renderer will get from your views file with an array of strings, or directly an array of strings.
+For more information about this, check how to add `Postback Buttons <https://developers.facebook.com/docs/messenger-platform/send-messages/buttons#postback>`_.

 .. code-block:: javascript